core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Since the OSCORE Option with option number 9 is always present in the EDHOC + OSCORE request, the EDHOC Option is encoded with a delta equal to at most 12.

-Therefore, this document suggests 21 (TBD21) as option number to be assigned to the new EDHOC Option.
 Although the currently unassigned option number 13 would also work well for the same reasons in the use case in question, different use cases or protocols may make a better use of the option number 13.
 Hence the preference for the option number 21, and why it is _not_ necessary to register additional option numbers than 21.

 \]